danielpall/SpringBootMVC/README.md

 When all the dependencies are downloaded, you can run the project by running the ``main()`` method in the class ``Application`` and then enter [localhost:8080](http://localhost:8080) into the address bar of your favorite web browser.

 ## What is going on ?
 Look at the code and find the comments I wrote.
 I tried explaining what was happening in such a way that it should hopefully be easy to understand.
+I recommend starting by looking at the [HomeController](https://github.com/danielpall/SpringBootMVC/blob/master/src/main/java/project/controller/HomeController.java#L26).

 ### What did you use to make this ?
 I used IntelliJ Ultimate with Maven to setup this project.
 Students and Teachers get the Ultimate edition for free, apply [here](https://www.jetbrains.com/student/).

-### Nothing is working!
-What can I do ?
-My e-mail is in the course page.
-Shoot me an e-mail and we'll figure out the problem and solve it.

 ### Database
 This project runs an internal database while it is running.
 If the project is restarted, then all data will be reset, i.e. no data will persist between restarts.